RealLadyDog/RealLadyDog/README.md

 If I see you copying me on GitHub or Pony Town, it's a horrible and worse decision.
 (But if you make a mistake or apologize to me, I will simply forgive you.
 But if you do not apologize to me right away, I will not forgive you.)

 If I cuddle with you or sit behind you, it means I like your skin!

+Loves to give free crowns by whispering!

+I do not have a DNI on my bio yet (yes, you can interact with me), but I have a DNC on my bio.

 # 🩵Interest🧡